Underground mine tours return Memorial Day weekend

 Educational and group tours of the underground mine are available year-round by reservation only.
 Off-season tour group rates and increased minimums may apply.

-- Organized adult group tours are for scouts, colleges or any other organized group. $13/person or $130 minimum, whichever is greater.
+Organized adult group tours are available for scouts, colleges or other organized group. $13/person or $130 minimum, whichever is greater.

 - How to get to the mine tour entrance

-Soudan Underground Mine is located in northeastern Minnesota (St. Louis County) just off State Highway 169/1 in Soudan.
+Soudan Underground Mine is located in St. Louis County in northeastern Minnesota, just off State Highway 169/1 in Soudan.
 Follow the signs when you get to Soudan.

 Summer mine entrance: 1302 McKinley Park Road